What to Measure and How to Track the Most Important Sales Metrics

 Now, after experiencing these situations on your skin, you thought that my vision had changed.
 Unfortunately not!

-If everyone said that the correct thing was to always track effort indicators and the result generated by the team would be good, why change the approach?
+If everyone said that the correct approach was to always track effort indicators and that the team's results would be good, why change the approach?
 I ended up taking over 3 years to learn this lesson, and it turned out to be as painful as possible.

 "The moment it hit the jackpot."

-In addition to Insight Sales, I was one of the founders of Outbound Marketing & Reev and I can say that it was one of the professional experiences that most defined my career.
+In addition to Insight Sales, I was one of the founders of Outbound Marketing & Reev, and it was one of the professional experiences that most defined my career.

 It was during this period that I also had the pleasure of dealing directly and indirectly with more than 200 commercial operations throughout Brazil and worldwide.
 Helping to implement these partners' business processes was very enriching.
 However, there is a big difference between being a consultant and living day to day as a Sales Director.

-When I made the exit of these two companies, I went to work at a startup in the healthcare market named CM Tecnologia.
+When I made the exit of these two companies, I went to work at a startup in the healthcare industry named CM Tecnologia (now Nuria Health).
 In the first 3 months there, we hired several pre-sellers and started scaling the commercial.
-We established the several calls a day should be made (for those unfamiliar with Outbound in healthcare, emails in 2017 did not have a very high conversion rate).
+We established that several calls a day should be made (for those unfamiliar with Outbound in healthcare, emails in 2017 had a very low conversion rate).

-We also measured the team's productivity, but I can say that the pressure was stronger to reach the number of calls set in the day.
+We also measured the team's productivity, but I can say the pressure was greater to meet the number of calls set for the day.
 Result: we lost more than half of the team in a short period.

-We continue with our goal of 2 scheduled meetings per day per pre-salesperson.
+We continue to work toward our goal of 2 scheduled meetings per day per pre-salesperson.
 They could achieve this result with 50 activities or 5.
 It didn't matter anymore!

 When hiring, we also began to align the expected results for each new pre-salesperson or salesperson.
 We set up extremely robust training, followed by very close follow-up in the first few weeks.